101companies/101simplejava/contributions/h2jdbcOne/README.md

 This is an implementation of the 101companies System.

-Headline: Database programming with JDBC and H2-Database saving one company
+Headline: Database programming with JDBC and H2-Database containing one company

 Documentation: http://101companies.org/wiki/Contribution:h2jdbcOne